ludiosarchive/better-buffer-inspect/README.md

 [![Build status][travis-image]][travis-url]

-better-buffer-inspect makes `util.inspect(aBuffer)` show the size of an io.js Buffer, as well as its text content if it is <= 512 bytes and decodes as UTF-8.
+better-buffer-inspect makes `util.inspect(aBuffer)` show the size of a node Buffer, as well as its text content if it is <= 512 bytes and decodes as UTF-8.